hyperledger/firefly-fir/text/0017-invoke-with-data.md

 [ERC5750](https://eips.ethereum.org/EIPS/eip-5750) standard, but should serve as a straightforward guideline for nearly any blockchain.

 This method must emit a `BatchPin` event that can be received and parsed by FireFly.
-How this event is emitted will differ for each blockchain.
+Exactly how the data is unpacked and used to emit this event will differ for each blockchain.

-For _Ethereum_:
+### Ethereum

 - The method in question will receive packed "batch pin" data in its last method parameter (in the form of ABI-encoded `bytes`).
 The method must invoke the new `pinBatchData` method of the